 - Rhytidectomy – Surgery of the skin on the face and neck to tighten the skin and remove excess wrinkles.

 - Dermal fillers – Add volume, contour, and softening of wrinkles to the face and lips.

 - Neuromodulators – Softens wrinkles, treatment modality migraines, facial spasms (synkinesis, blepharospasm, hemifacial spasm), and masseter hypertrophy.

-- Neuromodulators for migraines – Neuromodulators has been FDA approved for use in people who suffer from chronic migraines, facial spasms and synkinesis (abnormal facial movements).
+- Neuromodulators for migraines – Neuromodulators have been FDA-approved for use in people who suffer from chronic migraines, facial spasms, and synkinesis (abnormal facial movements).

-- Facial Reconstruction – Surgery to reconstruct defects in facial skin from prior surgery, injury, or disease, including reconstruction resulting from cancer surgery, scar revision, repair of prior facial trauma, removal of birth marks.
+- Facial Reconstruction – Surgery to reconstruct defects in facial skin from prior surgery, injury, or disease, including reconstruction resulting from cancer surgery, scar revision, repair of prior facial trauma, and removal of birthmarks.